gineers-ai/Gineers-KG4EPIC/Docs/EPIC-TIDE-ADV/EPIC_TIDE_v6_COMMENTARY.md

-# EPIC-TIDE v6: A Human-Readable Commentary
+# EPIC-TIDE v6 to v8: A Human-Readable Commentary

 ## The Journey to Radical Simplification